West Ham 4-1 Gent (agg: 5-2): Hammers come from behind to ease through | UEFA Europa Conference League

 David Moyes, West Ham coach: "It's a brilliant achievement by all the players.
 It's special, it really is.
 We'll look forward to the semi-finals.
 Once we got the second goal we kept our foot to the pedal and got some more goals."

 Hugo Cuypers, Gent forward: "We played three good halves over two legs but the fourth one was too much for us and we lost control of the game.
-We conceded goals one after another."
+We conceded goals one after another in quick succession."

 "The way West Ham turned it around in the second half made my heart flutter.
 They knew what they had to do and they came out after half-time and did it."